Department of Earth Sciences

 Millersville University (MU) conducted a field study of aloft and surface airborne particulates in January 2004.
 Two tethered blimps were deployed simultaneously, one to conduct vertical profiles of the atmosphere to an altitude of 1000 meters, and the other to obtain 10-hour time series of variables at constant altitude.
 Dr. Richard Clark was awarded $50K from the Northeast States for Coordinated Air Use Management (NESCAUM) to conduct this air quality study, believed to be the first wintertime project of its kind.
 The project involved about 20 undergraduate students, the majority from the meteorology program but also a few chemistry majors too, who provided the necessary on-site research assistance and post-analysis.
 Aloft measurements will include air temperature, air pressure, relative humidity/specific humidity, wind speed and direction, aerosol particle concentration, integrated PM2.5 dry mass, and total scattering as a proxy indicator of particulate matter (PM) concentration.
 A full suite of surface based instruments monitored the same variables, as well as CO, O3, SO2, and NO/NO2/NOx concentrations and total and backscatter coefficients.
 Concurrent with the field study, students at Millersville University archived meteorological field variables generated using the new WRF modeling system, observational data and imagery, and back trajectories to later assist in the analysis and interpretation of field observations.

-Dr. Sepi Yalda are investigating the effects of large-scale global atmosphere-ocean interactions on local and regional variability over the period of 1950-present.
-This study focuses on the various large-scale cycles that can potentially alter and dominate the local and regional temperature and precipitation patterns.
-This study has been funded by a grant from the Millersville University Environmental Institute/Lancaster Environmental foundation.
+Dr. Sepi Yalda investigated the effects of large-scale global atmosphere-ocean interactions on local and regional variability over the period of 1950-present.
+This study focused on the various large-scale cycles that can potentially alter and dominate the local and regional temperature and precipitation patterns.
+This study was funded by a grant from the Millersville University Environmental Institute/Lancaster Environmental foundation.

-MU Meteorology has entered into a partnership with the National Atmospheric Deposition Program (NADP), the Mercury Deposition Network (MDN), and the PA-Department of Environmental Protection (DEP) to monitor the chemical makeup and mercury content in precipitation.
-Dr Richard Clark and a select group of meteorology and chemistry students have committed to collecting weekly precipitation samples from standardized collection units located about 1.5 miles west of Millersville for a period of at least five years.
-New students will be brought into the program as others graduate, so that over the lifetime of the project about 30 students will be exposed to the techniques of sampling and chemical analysis of precipitation.
-Read more.
+MU Meteorology entered into a partnership with the National Atmospheric Deposition Program (NADP), the Mercury Deposition Network (MDN), and the PA-Department of Environmental Protection (DEP) to monitor the chemical makeup and mercury content in precipitation.
+Dr. Richard Clark and a select group of meteorology and chemistry students committed to collecting weekly precipitation samples from standardized collection units located about 1.5 miles west of Millersville for a period of at least five years.
+New students were brought into the program as others graduated.
+Over the lifetime of the project, about 30 students were exposed to the techniques of sampling and chemical analysis of precipitation.

-Millersville Meteorology is participating in the three-year North-East Corridor Oxidant and Particle Study (NEC-OPS).
-Along with researchers from Harvard and Penn State, Dr. Richard Clark is leading a group of MU researchers who use our Tethered Balloon to gather air samples up to 1000 feet.
-More Information.
+Millersville Meteorology participated in the three-year North-East Corridor Oxidant and Particle Study (NEC-OPS).
+Along with researchers from Harvard and Penn State, Dr. Richard Clark led a group of MU researchers who used our Tethered Balloon to gather air samples up to 1000 feet.

-Dr. Alex DeCaria is using data collected from the National Lightning Detection NetworkTM over a seven-year period (1995 - 2001) to construct a preliminary lightning climatology for Lancaster County and Southeastern Pennsylvania.
-Correlations between lightning strike density and geographic factors are being explored using Geographic Information System technologies.
+Dr. Alex DeCaria used data collected from the National Lightning Detection NetworkTM over a seven-year period (1995 - 2001) to construct a preliminary lightning climatology for Lancaster County and Southeastern Pennsylvania.
+Correlations between lightning strike density and geographic factors were explored using Geographic Information System technologies.